Brickhoff/MovieRecommender/README.md

 -	Numpy

 ## Dataset
 The dataset used in this project is the MovieLens 1M dataset ml-1m.zip, which contains 6040 users with 1,000,209 reviews (ratings) on 3952 movies.
 This dataset has three files: users.dat, movies.dat and ratings.dat.
+You can download the dataset [here](http://files.grouplens.org/datasets/movielens/ml-1m.zip)

 ## How to Run
 The processed data `preprocess.p` file is uploaded in the Github repository, so there is no need to run the `data_download.py` file and `data_processing.py` file to download data and process it.